SPRINGFIELD HOSPITAL FINANCIAL ASSISTANCE POLICY

 V. DOCUMENTATION AND AUDIT:

-1. Each financial assistance application shall be accompanied by patient documentation of all efforts made by SH to determine eligibility.
+1. Each financial assistance application shall be accompanied by patient documentation of all efforts made by Springfield Hospital to determine eligibility.

 2. Financial Assistance application documentation shall be kept on file for a period of 5 years.
 After 5 years all paperwork may be permanently destroyed.